codewars/docs/content/languages/cpp/authoring/index.md

 ### Reference solution

 If the test suite happens to use a reference solution to calculate expected values (which [should be avoided](/authoring/guidelines/submission-tests/#reference-solution) when possible), or some kind of reference data like precalculated arrays, etc., it must not be possible for the user to call it, redefine, overwrite, or directly access its contents.
-To prevent this, reference data can be made a private member of `Describe` structure.
-Reference solution can be either a private member of `Describe`, or a lambda-initialized local variable of an `It` block.
+To prevent this, reference data can be made a private member of the `Describe` structure.
+A reference solution can be either a private member of `Describe`, or a lambda-initialized local variable of an `It` block.
 See `[Example test suite](#example_test_suite)` for some examples.

 The reference solution or data ___must not___ be defined in the [Preloaded code](/authoring/guidelines/preloaded/).

 ### Input mutation

 General guidelines for submission tests contain a section related to [input mutation](/authoring/guidelines/submission-tests/#input-mutation) and how to prevent users from abusing it to work around kata requirements.
 It's usually not a problem in "real world" C++ programming, but on Codewars, users can take advantage of vulnerable test suites and modify their behavior.
-Constness of a function argument can be forcefully cast away by a user, or they can change the function signature and remove `const` qualifier from input parameter(s).
-After calling a user solution, tests should not rely on the state of such values, and they should consider them as potentially modified by a user.
+Constness of a function argument can be forcefully cast away by a user, or they can change the function signature and remove the `const` qualifier from input parameter(s).
+After calling a user solution, tests should not rely on the state of such values, and they should consider them as potentially modified by the user.

 ### Calling assertions